-- 7.5.1 Departments evaluate all tenured and probationary faculty based on written standards for each rank, set forth in the department evaluation plan. - 7.5.2 These standards reflect expectations for individual disciplines and/or multidisciplinary approaches as appropriate for each department. - 7.5.3 The standards address only teaching and/or librarianship, scholarship or creative activity, and service. - 7.5.4 Department standards for evaluation must adhere to University and college criteria with regard to the institutional mission and accreditation standards. - 7.5.5 Department standards must be approved by a majority of tenured and probationary faculty in the department.
-Department standards are reviewed and approved by a college committee, the dean and the Provost for compliance with relevant college and University standards and procedures. - 7.5.6 All new faculty shall be given the department and college evaluation plan by the time they begin service at the University. - 7.5.7 The appropriate department evaluation plan shall be the governing standards unless a department adopts the college evaluation plan. - 7.5.8 In cases where departments adopt changes to the unit evaluation plan, probationary faculty may opt to be reviewed during any review described in this Section under the plan in place at the time of hire or the current plan.
-Tenured faculty may opt to be reviewed during any review described in this Section under the plan in place at the time of their most recent review or the current plan. - 7.6 Evaluation of Probationary Faculty - 7.6.1 All probationary faculty are reviewed annually until tenure is granted or the faculty member is not reappointed.
-The annual review shall be completed by March 1, unless an approved leave requires a postponement.
-Under no circumstances is an evaluation of a faculty member undertaken without that individual's knowledge. - 7.6.1.1 In cases of written notice of a faculty member's intention to resign/retire, the faculty member may choose not to be reviewed in the last year of service. - 7.6.1.2 The first year probationary review for new tenure track faculty who start midway through the academic year may be postponed until the second academic year. - 7.6.2 Within the academic unit, evaluation consists of the following:
+- 7.5.1 Departments evaluate all tenured and probationary faculty based on written standards for each rank, set forth in the department evaluation plan. - 7.5.2 These standards reflect expectations for individual disciplines and/or multi-disciplinary approaches as appropriate for each department. - 7.5.3 The standards address only teaching and/or librarianship, scholarship or creative activity, and service. - 7.5.4 Department standards for evaluation must adhere to University and college criteria with regard to the institutional mission and accreditation standards. - 7.5.5 Department standards must be approved by a majority of tenured and probationary faculty in the department.
+Department standards are reviewed and approved by a college committee, the dean and the Provost for compliance with relevant college and University standards and procedures. - 7.5.6 All new faculty shall be given the department and college evaluation plan by the time they begin service at the University. - 7.5.7 The department evaluation plan shall be the governing standard unless a department adopts the college evaluation plan.
+Evaluations will be based on the plan in place on September 16th of the academic year in which the review period begins.
+Any mid-year changes to the evaluation plan will take effect the following September 16th.